RashadTanjim/core-concepts-and-problem-solving/cs-core-concepts/java-and-oop/readme.md

 | Community Support | Large                  | Growing                   | Large                      |
 | Adoption         | High                    | Growing                   | Moderate                   |
 | Popularity       | High                    | Growing                   | Moderate                   |

+---

+### 🔸 **What is GraalVM & what are the purposes of it?**

+- **GraalVM** is a high-performance runtime that provides support for multiple languages and execution modes.
+- It is designed to run applications written in Java, JavaScript, Python, Ruby, R, and other languages.
+- It includes a just-in-time (JIT) compiler, an ahead-of-time (AOT) compiler, and a polyglot runtime.
+- GraalVM is designed to improve the performance of applications by optimizing the execution of code at runtime.
+- It also provides support for native image generation, which allows applications to be compiled into native executables for faster startup times and lower memory usage.
+- GraalVM is used in various scenarios, including:
+  - Running polyglot applications that use multiple languages.
+  - Optimizing the performance of Java applications.
+  - Generating native images for faster startup times and lower memory usage.
+  - Running applications in a serverless environment.
+  - Running applications in a containerized, cloud-native environment.
+- GraalVM is compatible with existing Java applications and libraries, making it easy to integrate into existing projects.
+- It is also designed to be extensible, allowing developers to create custom languages and tools that can run on the GraalVM runtime.